Inside: How to start to declutter and downsize your home. Get rid of the clutter, have less to manage, and reduce your stress as you start downsizing.

 - Donate/Sell Box: what you want to donate or sell.

 - Find a motivating playlist.
 Or listen to a podcast.

 - Find a time with minimal distractions.

-Steps to take when downsizing
+Steps to take when decluttering to downsize

 - Tackle messes on your counters and the floor: sort through things lying around the floor and on counter spaces and create space to sort.